Opening a branch

 The rules regarding the preparation and submission of financial statements can be summarised as follows:

-Branches of companies in the EEA which are comparable with limited liability companies:
+Branches of companies in the EEA which are comparable with limited companies:

 - The accounting concludes with a year-end report.